 - This casual short sleeve hoodie is made using jersey fabric (click on the image link to get the pattern).
 It is a simple pattern that gives the option of using a twin needle.
 This pattern is available in sizes 4 to 22.

-- long sleeve raglan top, also from On the Cutting Floor.
+- Who says you have to buy sweatshirts ready-to-wear?
+Add to your casual outfits with this long sleeve raglan top, also from On the Cutting Floor.
 The skill level for this pattern is stated as "confident beginner" and is available in sizes 4 to 22.

 - This adorable dress pattern from The Little Studio is a must-have for your closet.
 Reminiscent of the little-black-dress, you can, of course, make it in any color you desire.
 The pattern is available in sizes 6 to 22, and comes with two downloads, one for the bodice and a template for the circle skirt.

 - Every woman needs a maxi skirt and the free pattern at Simple Simon and Co. is the one you want.
 The PDF is available in sizes XS to XXL.
 Perfect project for beginner to advanced sewers.

 - Did you know you can make your own panties?
 Use the pattern at The Happy Seamstress to stitch undies using two-way stretch fabric, or recycle your old t-shirts.
 This pattern is easy to follow and is available in sizes XS to 2X.